shyamjames/JavaLabSem2/README.md

 4. Implement searching and sorting elements in an Array.
 5. Implement a Java program to pass an array in different ways.
 6. Write a Java program to add and multiply two matrices.
+7. A function takes two integer arguments and returns the maximum.
+Use this function to find the maximum of three numbers.